Lumerin-protocol/lumerin-overview/docs/00-overview.md

 **Figure 3.2 - Seller Journey**

 ### Buyer's Journey (Purchasing Contract)
-1. Connect to `lumerin.io` and sign in to become hashrate consumer (KYC and AML checks)
+1. Connect to `lumerin.io` and sign in to become hashrate consumer
 1. Purchase Lumerin token (ERC 20) with Ethereum or other currency via exchange
 1. Browse & select Available contracts
 1. Provide source of Lumerin, Gas and stratum address of target mining pool